Q. #1. I don't know about the American Mathematics Competitions (AMC). What are they? What are the different contests?

 Q. #6.
 What are the tests that lead to the United States of America Mathematics Olympiad (USAMO) and USA Junior Mathematical Olympiad (USAJMO)?

 A. The AMC 8 is a standalone contest with benefits of its own (listed in the AMC 8 section of the FAQ).
 The path to the USAMO and USAJMO begins with either the AMC 10 or AMC 12.
 Approximately the top 2.5% of AMC 10 students and top 5% of AMC 12 students qualify to take the American Invitation Mathematics Examination (AIME).
-Students with the top 270 10*AIME + AMC 12 scores are then invited to take the USAMO.
-The 230 students with the 10*AIME + AMC 10 scores are then invited to take the USAJMO.
+Students with approximately the top 270 10*AIME + AMC 12 scores are then invited to take the USAMO.
+The approximately 230 students with the 10*AIME + AMC 10 scores are then invited to take the USAJMO.